ChrisRfr/ObjectTheme/README.md

    Window, Button, ButtonImage, Calendar, CheckBox, ComboBox, Container, Date, Editor, ExplorerList, ExplorerTree,Frame, HyperLink,
    ListIcon, ListView, Option, Panel, ProgressBar, ScrollArea, ScrollBar, Spin, Splitter, String, Text, TrackBar, Tree<br>

-**Note that** you can SetObjectTheme(Theme [, WindowColor]) anywhere you like in your source, before or after creating the window, gadget's and buttons.<br>
+**Note that** you can SetObjectTheme(Theme [, WindowColor]) anywhere you like in your source, before or after creating the window, gadget's<br>
    **But note** the special case for the ComboBox Gadget:<br>
-         - Either you call the SetObjectTheme() function at the beginning of the program before creating the windows And ComboBoxes<br>
+         - Either you call the SetObjectTheme() function at the beginning of the program before creating the Windows and ComboBoxes<br>
-         - Or add the flags To the ComboBoxes (but Not To the Combox Images) so that the drop-down List is painted<br>
+         - Or add the flags #CBS_HASSTRINGS | #CBS_OWNERDRAWFIXED to the ComboBoxes (but Not to the Combox Images) so that the drop-down List is painted<br>

  See ObjectTheme_DataSection.pbi for the theme color attribute for each GadgetType<br>